registrations in 11 days

 Antioch College also sent out an email to all RSVP’d guests on the day of the event, laying down relevant guidelines for the event and some Zoom basics.

 With everyone confined to their homes, forced to work from home, and limited social interactions, there was a rising sense of anxiety, stress, and loneliness amongst alumni.
-The Virtual Div Dance Party brought a smile to everyone’s face and while alumni couldn’t go to a club or enjoy those Friday night happy hours at their favourite bar, Antioch College’s event brought that much-needed respite to their homes.
+The Virtual Div Dance Party brought a smile to everyone’s face and while alumni couldn’t go to a club or enjoy those Friday night happy hours at their favourite bar, Antioch College’s desire to be more alumni-centric with their event brought much-needed respite to alumni.

 Alumni queries with regards to the event were also effectively resolved by the Alumni Board via the discussion forum on the alumni community.